mahajan07/JohnHopkins_Specialization/R_Programming.md

-#### R is both a programming language and an environment, focused mainly on statistical analysis and graphics.
+####  is both a programming language and an environment, focused mainly on statistical analysis and graphics.
 R is downloaded from the Comprehensive R Archive Network, or CRAN.

 We are using R because :
 #### Popularity